Moshe Sharon: Education, career, and private life

 Sharon was born in Haifa in 1937.
 He joined the faculty of Hebrew University of Jerusalem in 1965 and would go on to earn a Ph.D. at the same institution in 1971.
 He served as an Arab Affairs adviser to Prime Minister Menachem Begin and served in the Ministry of Defense, during which he took part in the negotiations for peace with Egypt.
 Sharon established the Centre of Jewish Studies at the University of the Witwatersrand, which he directed while serving as director of the World Zionist Organization branch in Johannesburg.
 In 1999 he was appointed to the chair of Baháʼí Studies at Hebrew University.
 Sharon was elected to the American Philosophical Society in 2014.
 He serves as a policy expert for the Ariel Center for Policy Research.
 He and his wife, Judy, have six children.

 Research interests

 Moshe Sharon has written about early Islamic history and the development of Shia Islam.
 He is a specialist in Arabic epigraphy and papyrology, with his opus being Corpus Inscriptionum Arabicarum Palaestinae.
 In 2005 he published the first translation into Hebrew of Kitáb-i-Aqdas, the holy book of the Baháʼí faith, and included a study of the history and theology of the religion.

-Controversies

-Moshe Sharon has given many presentations at international conferences against Islam, and has been claiming being an Islam expert, only that he has been turning the state propaganda in favor of Israeli regime about Iranian nuclear program as well as Islam-hating topics.
+Beliefs and controversies